Policy and Procedures

 To establish student status, an individual must be enrolled in an accredited educational institution, either secondary school or college.
-Course work offered through Continuing Education and Community Education is acceptable if they are shown to be part of a student's planned and continuing course of study.
+Course work offered through Academic Extension is acceptable if they are shown to be part of a student's planned and continuing course of study.
 Enrollment in a private vocational or business school does not satisfy eligibility requirements.
-When employing non-OUS (Oregon University System) students, attach proof of enrollment at hiring paperwork.
+When employing non-UO students, attach proof of enrollment with hiring paperwork.

 It is the employing department's responsibility to verify eligibility of student employees each term by checking the Banner Student Information System or comparable documents for non-OUS students.
 The status of students enrolled in secondary schools may be verified by a phone call to the school administrative office.

 Students may take one term off from school each year and maintain eligibility for student employment.
 Summer term is considered a term.
 (Policy update 7/11/13).